 Of course, when the overwhelming majority of Americans are Christians, and there’s no real sign that this is changing, it’s not exactly a given that we have abandoned God, but this is the message: we’ve established the Christian foundation with the audience, and now even Christians must be convinced that their Christianity isn’t good enough, that they are part of the problem too.

 The Bible has survived over the ages, which is evidence that it’s special.

 The Bible, according to the museum, is literally true, word for word, and can’t possibly contain any metaphors or explanations geared to a Bronze Age audience wondering where the sun goes at night, presented in terms they could understand.

 This exhibit is about the Scopes Monkey Trial.
 A television plays a continuous video loop, indoctrination style, telling us about the horrible people who fought against teaching God’s word, and informing us that the movie Inherit the Wind deliberately twisted events to make Christians look bad.

 Now we arrive at the portion of the Museum dedicated to showing us how bad the world has become and how far from God we have fallen.
 At the entrance, this book, “Farewell to God” by Charles Templeton, is given as an example of horribleness.

 Of course, this conflates rejection of the Bible as literal truth with total rejection of God.
-As far as the Museum is concerned, the two are the same.
-Even if you’re Christian, you’re not Christian enough.

 Beyond that door is the result of our abandonment of Scripture.
 Our sin looks like a dark alley, apparently.
 This is meant to show us how bad we’ve made everything, and I guess a dark city alley is every parent’s worst nightmare.